EstebanBorai/node-floppy-disk/README.md

 # node-floppy-disk
 💾 Centralized file system management for Node.js

-> ⚠️ WARNING!
-This is a work in progress, some changes still experimental and features are in testing stage.
-Any Issue, PR and other enhancement is welcome.

 ## Motivation
 Make use of a layer above NodeJS's `fs` module which makes easier to create, read, delete and update files.
 This module is intended to use with :electron: (Electron) applications but its API is isolated from Electron's API.